Norabeh/norabeh.github.io/content/english/about.md

 +++ -->

 A professional writer, editor and communication specialist, with 5+ years of experience in marketing and 4+ years journalism experience.
-Passionate about creatingw ell-crafted messages and campaigns.
+Passionate about creating well-crafted messages and campaigns.

 ## Experience